By Dr. Artour Rakhimov, Alternative Health Educator and Author - Medically Reviewed by Naziliya Rakhimova, MD - Last updated on August 9, 2018

 Ideal breathing, according to clinical experience of about 200 Russian medical doctors, due to CO2 effects, is very slow: only about 3-4 breaths/minute.
-Here is a list of all four types of regular automatic (or unconscious) breathing patterns on one chart.
+Here is a list of all four types of regular automatic (or unconscious) breath patterns on one chart.

-4 Types of Breathing Patterns (Chart)
+4 Types of Breath Patterns (Chart)

 Fig. Four types of breathing, their minute ventilation, respiratory frequency, and body-oxygen test results.